rackerlabs/rackspace-how-to/content/cloud-servers/rackspace-cloud-essentials-transferring-your-domain-to-be-served-from-rackspace-cloud.md

 Rackspace is a provider of world-class, on-demand Cloud Hosting services that are backed by our commitment to **Fanatical Support**&reg;.
-We are not a Domain Registrar such as [Namecheap](http://www.namecheap.com/), [Dreamhost](http://dreamhost.com/domains/), or [GoDaddy](http://www.godaddy.com/).
+We are not a domain registrar such as [Namecheap](http://www.namecheap.com/), [Dreamhost](http://dreamhost.com/domains/), or [GoDaddy](http://www.godaddy.com/).